-Details about the structure of the proof, especially if they differ from the proof assistant's built-in support, can also be tricky to handle.
-L2, for example, described a textbook proof that proceeded by "induction on the absolute difference of these two numbers," subject to some bounds, noting that, though complex, this induction strategy is "understandable pretty quickly for a human."
+Details about the proof structure, especially if they differ from the proof assistant's built-in support, can also be tricky to handle.
+L2, for example, described a textbook proof that proceeded by "induction on the absolute difference of these two numbers," subject to some bounds.
+L2 noted that, though complex, this induction strategy is "understandable pretty quickly for a human."
 But they had difficulty expressing it in Lean, needing to rely on (and justify) a custom induction principle.